Features

 Using Merge Fields with Task Templates

-Merge Fields can be added to the Name and Task Details fields, to personalise the details of the task when created.
+Merge Fields can be added to the Name and Task Details fields to personalise the details of the task when created.

 The sections displayed will depend on which field you're entering the Merge Field into, and any integrations for the practice.
 Click on the section heading to display a list of Merge Fields, then click on the Merge Field to add it to the Task Template field.
+Use the Search bar to filter to matching Merge Fields.

 For details on each of the available Merge Fields, refer to the FYI Merge Field Glossary.